 Now imagine up to 8 combinations of those effects to be turned on and/or off within a single preset.
 Don’t need the Wah, Phaser, Delay, and one of the Amp/Cab combos for the intro.
 Turn them off and there’s SCENE 1.
 Repeat as needed for each part of the song, for up to 8 SCENES.
 Better yet, you can do that for each of the Axe-Fx capacity of 768 presets!
 That sounds awesome for any gigging musician as it does for the man cave rock star!

 That’s just what the Axe-Fx II XL+ can do.
 The Fractal MFC-101 foot controller (sold separately) can be set up to control entire set lists.
 That is a lot of control and flexibility and it’s barely even scratching the surface.
-Stick with me and I’ll see if I can get an evaluation of the MFC-101 by the end of summer.
+Stick with me and I’ll see if I can get an evaluation of the MFC-101 by the end the year.
 I know, but be patient… gear doesn’t just grow on trees around here.
 HaHa!

 Another way the Axe-Fx can be facilitated is simply as an effects processor.
 Take another look at the list of effects that come with the unit.
 Who else remembers the days of having huge racks filled with effects?
 Steve Vai talks a little about that HERE, starting at about 17:54.
 And I think he’s right when he says you can just pull up some settings and it’s good.
 I am having plenty of ease with the effects blocks I am trying out.
 A few simple tweaks and things sound just dandy.